-July 18, '12, update: Sam Claflin Catching Fire Finnick Odair.
-A few weeks ago, there were rumors that Twilight actor Robert Pattinson had been offered / landed the role of Finnick Odair in The Hunger Games sequel, Catching Fire.
+July 18 update: Sam Claflin Catching Fire Finnick Odair.
+In early summer 2012, there were rumors that Twilight actor Robert Pattinson had been offered and/or landed the role of Finnick Odair in The Hunger Games sequel, Catching Fire.
 Well, apparently they got the wrong Kristen Stewart leading man.
 Sam Claflin, Prince William (a.k.a.
-Prince Charming) and one of Stewart's romantic interests in Snow White and the Huntsman, will reportedly play the trident-fighting Finnick.
+Prince Charming) and one of Stewart’s romantic interests in Snow White and the Huntsman, will reportedly play the trident-fighting Finnick.

 Lionsgate and producer Nina Jacobson have “signed off” on Sam Claflin’s offer according to zap2it.com.
 So far, the studio has remained mum about the matter.
 Francis Lawrence will direct Catching Fire, which stars Jennifer Lawrence, Liam Hemsworth, and Josh Hutcherson.
 Amanda Plummer was another recent addition to the film’s cast.